natelandau/valentina/README.md

 # Valentina

-A discord bot to manage roll playing sessions for a highly customized version of Vampire the Masquerade.
-Major differences from the published game are:
+A Discord bot and optional web service to manage roll playing sessions for a highly customized version of the White Wolf series of TTRPGs.
+This project is not affiliated with White Wolf or [Paradox Interactive](https://www.paradoxinteractive.com/).

+## Topline Features

+-   Character creation and management
+-   Campaign management
+-   Dice rolling
+-   Storyteller tools
+-   Other niceties such as:
+    -   Optional Web UI
+    -   Github integration
+    -   Image uploads
+    -   Statistic tracking
+    -   And more!

+## Ruleset Overview

+Major differences from the games published by White Wolf are:

 1. Dice are rolled as a single pool of D10s with a set difficulty.
 The number of success determines the outcome of the roll.